johnny95731/color-utils/README.md

 key   | info
 ------|------
 name_ | Name of color space
 isSupported_ | In browser environment, the value will be initialized by calling `CSS.supports('color', 'space(0 0 0)');`.
-In node environment, the value will be set to default value as below. labels_ | Labels of channels. max_ | Ranges of channels. fromRgb_ | Converter from RGB to space. toRgb_ | Converter from space to RGB.
+In node environment, the values are preset. labels_ | Labels of channels. max_ | Ranges of channels.
+fromRgb_ | Converter from RGB to space. toRgb_ | Converter from space to RGB. white_ | White point.
+The property only exists in XYZ space.

 Note: `COLOR_SPACES` does not have HEX and NAMED space.
 And, both `LCHab` and `LCHuv` will check `CSS.supports('color', 'lch(0 0 0)');` though these two spaces are not equvalent.